 - I have initial symptoms of both MS and ALS.
 What tests or procedures are done to determine diagnosis?

 MRI is often used to distinguish between MS and ALS.
 In MS, demyelination of the nerves begins and results in nerve changes.
-In other words, the loss of myelin coating of the nerve occurs first in MS, then a loss of nerve function.
-In ALS, nerves are damaged by an unknown cause and then the damaged nerves lose their coating or myelin.
-So by looking for demyelination using MRI, a doctor can often tell the difference between the two diseases, as signs of demyelination often occur well after symptoms have progressed in ALS.
+In other words, the loss of myelin coating of the nerve occurs first in MS, and then a loss of nerve function.
+In ALS, nerves are damaged by an unknown cause, and then the damaged nerves lose their coating or myelin.
+By looking for demyelination using MRI, a doctor can often tell the difference between the two diseases, as signs of demyelination often occur well after symptoms have progressed in ALS.
 Finally, there is no single definitive test to distinguish between the two, but signs, symptoms, and imaging are often used to come to a conclusion.- George Krucik, MD, MBA